PnS2018/pns2018.github.com/session_02.md

 In most cases, it is not feasible to use Gradient Descent because the training dataset is too large to evaluate.
 Instead, a common practice is to compute the gradient over _batches_ of training examples.
 The parameters are updated after evaluating each batch of data.
 The reason this technique works is that the samples in the training dataset are correlated.
 However, this technique also introduces stochasticity into the parameter update.
 Hence this type of training algorithm is called _Stochastic Gradient Descent_ (SGD).
 And because we most commonly use mini-batches, sometimes people also refer this training algorithm as _mini-batch SGD_.

 Gradient Descent is guaranteed to converge to the global minimum if the cost function is a convex function.
-And in most cases, the cost functions are non-convex functions.
+In most cases, the cost functions are non-convex functions.
 In these cases, Gradient Descent can only find the local-minima.

 ### Momentum SGD

-The vanilla SGD can be easily trapped in a local minimum point.
-For example, in such case, all the directions around the local region seems steep.
-And the parameters oscillates around this local region during training.
-To get out from the local minima, we can use a variant of the vanilla SGD - Momentum SGD.
+The vanilla SGD can lead easily to traps around a local minimum point.
+For example, in such a case, all the directions around the local region seem steep.
+The parameters then oscillate around this local region during training.
+To get out of the local minima, we can use a variant of the vanilla SGD - Momentum SGD.
 The formulation is as follows:

 $$
 \begin{aligned}